 - 3.0 or higher in the required science prerequisites.

 You must complete at least 40 prerequisite hours, including 8 hours from the science prerequisites (Human Anatomy and Physiology, Microbiology and Chemistry), to be considered for admission.
-Learn more about specific requirements, and review the Texas Common Course Numbering System and the Prerequisite Transfer Guide.
+Learn more about specific requirements, and review the Texas Common Course Numbering System.
 We do not have counselors available to review your transcripts before you apply.